eltociear/powerapps-docs.de-de/powerapps-docs/maker/canvas-apps/connections/connection-microsoft-translator.md

 Keine

 ### <a name="detect"></a>Detect
-Erkennen Sie Sprache: Erkennt die Ausgangssprache eines angegebenen Texts
+Sprache erkennen: Erkennt die Ausgangssprache eines angegebenen Texts

 #### <a name="input-properties"></a>Eingabeeigenschaften